 The Bachelor of Science in Liberal Studies program is built for students with a deep interest in social justice, human rights and cultural awareness.
 This customizable degree program empowers you with a holistic understanding of the world and your place in it so that you can use your knowledge to effect positive change on a practical level.

-The Liberal Studies major is specifically designed to give you the freedom to create your own course of study.
-Seventy percent of the courses for this degree are electives, distributed throughout the college’s curriculum in three domains of learning:
+We designed the program to give you the freedom to create your own course of study.
+Seventy percent of the program is elective courses, distributed into three domains:

-This interdisciplinary coursework will expose you to the multiple ways that human civilizations have created and organized knowledge and articulated ethical systems that shape social and cultural values.
-It will also encourage you to determine which ideas are important to you and how you can incorporate them into your life.
-As you engage ideas from around the globe, you should expect to improve your reasoning and problem-solving skills, expand your appreciation of cultural diversity, develop a mature understanding of the self through personal reflection, and build a portfolio of experiences that will enable you to become an engaged member of your communities.
+As you engage with ideas from around the globe, you will learn to improve your reasoning and problem-solving skills, expand your appreciation of cultural diversity, develop a deeper self-understanding through personal reflection and build a portfolio of experiences that will enable you to become an engaged community member.

 Have a question for liberal studies?
 Contact us.

 Bogel Hall 119